PredictiveIntelligenceLab/jaxpi/README.md

 ## Updates

-- **Nov 2024**: We observed that the reproducibility of our codebase is significantly affected by matual precisions in JAX.
+- **Nov 2024**: We observed that the reproducibility of our code is significantly affected by matual precisions set in JAX.
 To fix this, we set the default precision to `highest` in our codebase.

 - **May 2024**: We have released the code for our latest paper, "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks".